 We were in the middle of planning our first ever print publication for The Grass Guide when COVID hit the US.
 We’d spent months researching the Bay Area scene and developing content for a hand-held travel guide that would never come to be.
 Cannabis tourism, still in its infancy, was now on an indefinite hold and we had no way of knowing what the pandemic and subsequent lockdown would mean for our client-side brand and content work, so we pivoted.

 In the Fall of 2020 Grass launched The Bakery, a pandemic-era pop-up head shop.
 The tagline?
 “Stay High, Stay Home.”
-With most of the US under de facto house arrest, we rode the wave of increased cannabis and psychedelics use with a tightly curated collection of smoking accessories, fragrances, and decor.
+With most of the US under house arrest, we rode the wave of increased cannabis and psychedelics use with a tightly curated collection of smoking accessories, fragrances, and decor.

 For both name and concept, we drew inspiration from the Bollywood classic Hare Rama Hare Krishna and the hash dens of 1970s Kathmandu.
 The film’s use of color, psychedelic imagery, and traditional symbols served as the jumping off-point for the brand’s visual identity.